Capitalizing on Offshore Wind

 Last December, Gov. Andrew Cuomo called for New York state to have a 100% carbon-neutral electricity supply by 2040.
 “New York must be the most progressive state in the nation moving to renewables,” he said during a speech at New York City’s Hunter College.

 Good timing.
-With politicians trying to outgreen each other—even stalwart Republicans like Sen. Lamar Alexander and Rep. Matt Gaetz are proposing conservative solutions to climate change—being ambitious when it comes to wind, solar and other renewables makes both practical and financial sense.
+With politicians trying to outgreen each other—even stalwart Republicans like Sen. Lamar Alexander and Rep. Matt Gaetz are proposing conservative solutions to climate change—being ambitious when it comes to wind, solar and other renewable energy sources makes both practical and financial sense.

 “People refer to the waters off the northeastern United States as the ‘Saudi Arabia of offshore wind’ because we have the perfect combination of strong winds, shallow ocean and demand,” he says.